qgis/QGIS-Documentation/source/index.rst

 User Manual
 ===========

+The user manual for the stable version you can find here `QGIS Manual stable version (1.8) <http://docs.qgis.org/1.8/html/en/>`_.

-Looking for the user manual?
-Please go to :ref:`The QGIS User Manual <QGIS-manual-index-reference>`
+Please go to :ref:`The QGIS User Manual <QGIS-manual-index-reference>` to see the manual for current development version.